vowstar/k210-linux-nommu/linux-kernel/Documentation/trace/ftrace.rst

 	the trace displays additional information about the latency, as described in "Latency trace format".

+  pause-on-trace
+	When set, opening the trace file for read, will pause writing to the ring buffer (as if tracing_on was set to zero).
+	This simulates the original behavior of the trace file.
+	When the file is closed, tracing will be enabled again.

+  hash-ptr
+        When set, "%p" in the event printk format displays the hashed pointer value instead of real address.
+        This will be useful if you want to find out which hashed value is corresponding to the real value in trace log.

   record-cmd
 	When any event or tracer is enabled, a hook is enabled in the sched_switch trace point to fill comm cache